huangyihe/zabacus-django-vldb/README.md

 You must create an environment variable `$DJANGO_SECRET_KEY` to run the server in deployment mode.

+You must also use an environment variable `$RECAPTCHA_SECRET_KEY` for reCaptcha to work correctly on the production site.
+The default reCaptcha secret key only works for localhost.

 MySQL will be used in deployment mode.
 Credentials should be supplied in `zabacus/settings.py`.

 If you want to use the Django admin interface, generate static files by running